 Completed applications undergo a preliminary review by the Admissions Committee.
 The application is presented to the committee and a decision is made to reject, hold or grant the applicant an interview.
 Domestic applicants selected who are selected for an interview are invited to Gainesville for an all-expenses-paid visit (Sunday – Tuesday).
 Selected international applicants residing outside of the United States are interviewed by video call (Skype); however, please read the admissions process for international students.

-The invited applicants will interview with four faculty members.
+The invited applicants will interview with three faculty members.
 Every effort is made to ensure that applicants can meet with faculty representing their concentration of interest.
 The interview process provides an excellent opportunity for applicants to obtain a first-hand perspective on the faculty and students, UF and Gainesville.

 This page will allow you to view the receipt of your application, application fee, test scores and transcripts.
 It will also show you the status of the letters of recommendation.
 Please remember that the University of Florida Graduate Admissions Office is very busy and will update the applications as they receive the information, so please allow time for this.